-Art Therapy and Counseling Technical Standards
+Counseling & Art Therapy Technical Standards

 1.0 Observation Skills Technical Standard

-1.01 Demonstrate sufficient attention and accuracy in observation skills (visual, auditory and tactile) in the classroom, lecture hall, studio and internship settings.
+1.01 Demonstrate sufficient attention and accuracy in observation skills (visual, auditory, and tactile) in the classroom, lecture hall, studio, and internship settings.

 1.02 Indicators include, but are not limited to, these examples: